The Best Length Rod for Kayak Fishing – 5 Tips!

 If you’re in a hurry and looking for a quality kayak rod, check out the St Croix Mojo Yak Spinning Fishing Rod, or if you’re looking for a baitcaster, the St Croix Mojo Bass Casting Rods.
 Both can be found on Amazon.

-In my opinion, both are high-quality well-built rods.
-I have built quite a few fishing rods on the St. Croix fishing blanks and they are excellent sticks!
+In my opinion, both are high-quality, well-built rods.
+I have built quite a few fishing rods on the St. Croix fishing blanks, which are excellent sticks!

 What You Should Consider in a Kayak Fishing Rod